 Creating the perfect ration can help propel food-producing animals towards optimal nutrition, health and production, contributing to better usage of resources and sustainability.
 Origin and seasonality of raw materials can have a significant impact on nutritional profiles, making it challenging to know the actual quality of the product at the moment of feeding it to the animals.
-This can impact the performance of the animals and/or production costs putting at risk the business objectives of the farm or unit.
-Meanwhile, farmers and feed producers are dealing with price fluctuations of feed ingredients, due to market demands, increasing the pressure on profit margins as well.
+This can impact the performance of the animals and/or production costs putting at risk the business objectives of company.
+Meanwhile, feed producers are dealing with price fluctuations of feed ingredients, due to market demands, increasing the pressure on profit margins as well.

 Feed quality is key

-Farm sizes have gone up in the past years, and continues to be a trend.
-This gives the opportunity for direct purchase / access to raw material to farms which introduces new challenges: farmers need to know what they buy from a nutritional value point of view in order to optimise feed cost and performance.
-When a good raw material quality monitoring system is in place at the farm or feed mill level, feed cost can be impacted significantly with savings between € 2 to 10 per tonne of feed on average.
-Although it is common practice for dairy farmers to work with raw materials and produce their own diets, some large pig or poultry farmers also started to produce their own feed themselves.
+Purchasing raw materials comes with challenges: producers need to know what they buy from a nutritional value point of view in order to optimise feed cost and performance.
+When a good raw material quality monitoring system is in place at producer or feed mill level, feed cost can be impacted significantly with savings between € 2 to 10 per tonne of feed on average.

 Overall, the diets have not changed so much, but the inclusion of new raw materials like by-products, has introduced new opportunities as well as challenges; as their quality is also variable.
 All of these changes in how and where the feed is produced demands that raw materials quality has to be monitored upon arrival in an easy way and everywhere you are.
-Having more clarity and control over the quality of the raw materials helps the farmer to select only the best feed ingredients for optimum performance.
-In other words, the farmer needs to know what he is feeding, instead of guessing or assuming that the quality is good enough.
+Having more clarity and control over the quality of the raw materials helps producers select only the best feed ingredients for optimum performance.
+In other words, it is necessary to know what is being fed to the animals, instead of guessing or assuming that the quality is good enough.
 Any deviation from the nutrient targets specified by the nutritionist will impact the supply by underfeeding or overfeeding any nutrient.
 As a result, feed cost will go up or animal performance and/or health will be negatively affected.
 These economical losses are not perceived directly and are therefore often not taken into account.

 Lab testing for feed quality monitoring: good, but takes time